txie1993/resume/README.md

 - US Citizen
 - No Disabilities
 - Not a Veteran
-- Legal Name is Tianyi Xie, but I've gone by Tony my whole life and will look at you weird if you call me by my full name
+- Full Legal Name is Tianyi Xie, but Tony is strongly preferred

 ## Skills
 - **Backend:**